-It might be the incessant nagging of an unpaid bill, or a stomach-churning plunge in the stock market.
-Chances are, there are things that occur periodically that make you worry about money.
+It might be the incessant nagging of an unpaid bill or a stomach-churning plunge in the stock market, but suddenly you don’t know how to stop worrying about money.
 Join the club.

 Even having a decent nest egg of savings and a solid financial plan is no cure for money worries because the more you know about personal finance, the more you understand how fragile any plan and any investment program can be.
 Still, I worry about money less than I used to, thanks to a collection of habits and attitudes that have helped cushion me from obsessing about money.
 That means I’ve come a long way, because there was a time when money was a constant worry.